 Why 3583 Bytes & What’s With the Blue Box?

-My first computer was a Commodore Vic-20; it had 3583 bytes of available memory.
-That’s about 1 millionth of a modern laptop!
+That’s about one five-millionth of a modern laptop!
 So little memory, but still so much you could do with it.
 While all the cool kids had a Commodore 64, the really cool ones hacked away on their Commodore Vic-20s!

 Vic20 Ready Screen - 3583 Bytes Free

+The standard Commodore Vic20 greeted users with \"3583 BYTES FREE Ready.\".
 Amazing tech for the early 80s!

 So, when you see the blue box at the bottom of a post like so: